solui/solui/packages/docs/Specification/Overview/README.md

 This should be a human-readable and identifier for your spec, e.g. `erc20-manager`.
 The supported characters are: `A-Z`, `a-z`, `0-9` and `-`.
 It must be between 3 and 32 characters in length.

-If you decide to publish your spec to the solUI repository then this id will also need to be unique relative to other already published specs.
+If you decide to publish your spec to the solUI cloud then this id will also need to be unique relative to other Dapps you've already published.

 Example: